This article has links to products and services we love, which we may make commission from.

 Christmas Day in Edinburgh

-On Christmas Day and New Year’s Day, public buses run on a very limited timetable which you can access at the Lothian Buses website.
+On Christmas Day and New Year’s Day, public buses run on a very limited timetable, which you can access on the Lothian Buses website.

 On Christmas Day and New Year’s Day, the main things that will be open will be: